mythology-and-legends-in-warfare

 Viking Ship Burial Traditions

 In Norse cosmology, the ship held profound spiritual significance as a vessel for the soul’s journey to the afterlife.
 The practice of burying or burning the dead in ships appears throughout Scandinavia, from the early Iron Age through the Viking period.
 The ship served as a vehicle to carry the deceased to Valhalla (the hall of slain warriors) or, alternatively, to the realm of Hel, depending on the individual’s status and manner of death.
-For a king or chieftain, the ship burial was the ultimate expression of status: it demonstrated wealth, naval power, and a assured passage to the gods.
+For a king or chieftain, the ship burial was the ultimate expression of status: it demonstrated wealth, naval power, and an assured passage to the gods.
+The ship burial was also a public ritual, often accompanied by feasting and processions that reinforced social hierarchies.
+In some cases, the ship was set on fire before being covered with earth—a practice that combined cremation with ship burial, as seen in accounts of Viking funerals by the Arab traveler Ibn Fadlan.

 Grave Goods and Furnishings